mccarrmb/docker-doom/README.md

 **Q. What if I'm on Windows?**

 **A.** Good news!
 There is a PowerShell script included alongside the original Bash scripts.
 Just make sure your PowerShell environment is configured to run unsigned scripts via the [Set-ExecutionPolicy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6) cmdlet.
-I'm contemplating writing a seperate Dockerfile that will build a genuine Windows container, but that's a ways off.
+I'm contemplating writing a separate Dockerfile that will build a genuine Windows container, but that's a ways off.

 **Q. Why wouldn't I just run these servers locally instead of firing up containers?**